An American extravaganza with a grand stage personality.

 The performance presents a bedazzled subjective history of America through popular song.

 'A 24-decade history of popular music has, at its core, been about expanding our understanding of our community, history, and humanity.
 To help us do that we take dichotomies and work to bring them closer together.
 Who would ever imagine a queen from New York City singing with the Bergen Philharmonic Orchestra?
 We can't wait to hear and see what happens,' says Taylor Mac.

-For the performance, the work will, for the first time, be arranged for a symphony orchestra.
-Commissioned by the Bergen International Festival, its world premiere will be performed by the Bergen Philharmonic Orchestra.
-The approximately 2-hour program will feature new arrangements of American classics from Civil War ballads to 1960's protest music.
+In Bergen, the work will, for the first time, be arranged for a symphony orchestra.
+Commissioned by the Bergen International Festival and Pomegranate Arts, its world premiere will be performed by the Bergen Philharmonic Orchestra.
+The programme will feature new arrangements of American classics from Civil War ballads to cowboy legends to disco.